Most teams underestimate their true cost per hire in 2026—here's why.

 Bad-fit hires and quick quits

-A bad hire can cost 3–4x the position’s salary when you include replacement and lost output.
+A bad hire can cost several times the position’s salary when you include replacement and lost output.

 Slow screening processes

-👉 Explore our guides to asynchronous interviews to tighten up these cost drivers.
+👉 Explore our guides to asynchronous interviews and AI-assisted screening to tighten up these cost drivers.

 How you can cut cost per hire fast